InformaticRevolution/IRProductBundle/Resources/doc/variants.md

 ## Prerequisites

-You need to configure the [options](options.md) as the variants have strong dependency on them.
+You need to complete the [Using the options](options.md) section before to start.
+Indeed variants have direct dependencies on options.

 ## Installation